Katia Itzel García

 Katia Itzel García Mendoza (born 1 September 1992) is a Mexican professional football referee.
 She has been a full international for FIFA since 2019.
 She began her professional refereeing career in 2017 and has since officiated matches both domestically and internationally.
 In March 2024 she became the first female referee in twenty years to officiate a Liga MX match.

+Early life

+García graduated in Political Science from the National Autonomous University of Mexico and previously attended Escuela Nacional Preparatoria 6 "Antonio Caso".

 Refereeing career

 Domestic career

 García began her career in amateur refereeing in 2015 and entered the professional sector a year later.
 On 3 May 2017, Garcia made her professional debut as an assistant referee in a Copa MX Femenil match between Toluca and Morelia.
 García would spend the next years as an assistant referee in the Liga MX Femenil as well as the Liga Premier, Liga TDP and various other Mexican youth leagues.
 On 15 July 2018, García made her debut as a referee in a Liga MX Femenil between Puebla and Veracruz at Estadio Cuauhtémoc.
 In her first season she officiated a total of 17 matches in the regular season and two in the final phase.
 García would continue refereeing Liga MX Femenil matches as well as various youth leagues.

 On 15 February 2020, García was the fourth official for the Zacatepec and Oaxaca match at Estadio Agustín "Coruco" Díaz, the first time she was part of an officiating crew of a Mexican second division match.
 García was the referee for the second leg of the Guardianes 2020 Liga MX Femenil final between UANL and Monterrey at Estadio Universitario, the first league final she officiated, García has gone onto officiate multiple league finals as well as one Campeón de Campeones.

 On 22 July 2022, García was the fourth official of the Necaxa and Juárez at Estadio Victoria, the first time she was part of an officiating crew for a Liga MX match.
 On 26 July 2022, García was the referee for a match between Atlético La Paz and Celaya, making her the first woman to officiate a Liga de Expansión MX match.
 On 9 March 2024, she refereed a match between Pachuca and Querétaro at Estadio Hidalgo, this was the first time in over twenty years that a woman officiated a Liga MX match.
 Four weeks later, García officiated a match between Puebla and Cruz Azul at Estadio Cuauhtémoc, she awarded a penalty to Cruz Azul in the final minutes after checking the VAR.